O72/ezHTB/README.md

 ezHTB is a reconnaissance tool for HackTheBox that utilizes nmap, gobuster, nikto, and enum4linux with different options and features to make your recon faster.

+- ezHTB can
-- ezHTB can discover hosts and services on a computer network.
+    - Discover hosts and services on a computer network.
-- ezHTB can brute-force directories and files in web sites.
+    - Brute-force directories and files in web sites.
-- ezHTB can scan web-servers for dangerous files, vulnerability, outdated server software and other problems.
+    - Scan web-servers for dangerous files, vulnerability, outdated server software and other problems.
-- ezHTB can enumerate information from Windows and Samba systems for file share permissions.
+    - Enumerate information from Windows and Samba systems for file share permissions.
-- ezHTB can create a reverse shell of your choice in a fast way, the choices being (php, bash, powershell, nc).
+    - Create a reverse shell of your choice in a fast way, the choices being (php, bash, powershell, nc).

 ## Prerequisites